webcoupersorg/django-shop-restapi/README.md

 #### TASK

-Build a Django e-commerce RESTAPI.
+Build a Django CRM e-commerce RESTAPI.
 You may use Django-oscar, django-shop or whatever e-commerce project that is open-source.
 Integrate with a test payment system.

 - Admin should be able to upload a product to sell
 - Admin should be notified when a new user registers
 - Admin should be notified when an order is placed

+Deadline: 10/08/2023 4:00AM (WAT)